EirikV/meteor-workshop/README.md

 Using the `Session` variable with the current user, you can also highlight what messages are yours and which user in the list of users is you.

-In `chat-app.js` create a template helper for your `Message` template that returns either `'-current` or `''` based if the message's name matches or does not match the current user's name respectively.
+In `chat-app.js` create a template helper for your `Message` template that returns either `-current` or `''` based if the message's name matches or does not match the current user's name respectively.
 Now you can use this helper in the `Message` template's markup to add the `-current` class for your messages.

 Create a similar helper for your `User` template and use it to highlight the current user in the list of users.